moccalotto/kaosrpg/index.md

 Skills
 ------

-The third thing to do is to choose your skill scores by spending a number of your *skill points*.
+The third thing to do is to choose your skill scores.
-Skills have a *base score* and a *max score* and your starting skill scores must be within those two limits.

-**Base Score**:
-You get the Base Score for free.
-You can improve your skills further by spending *skill points*.
-For every skill point spent you can increase one skill score by one point.

-**Max Score**:
-You cannot advance Skill Scores beyond their max score.

-> The *Acrobatics* skill has a base score of STR ÷ 2 and a max score of STR + AGI.
+You get 50 + INT + PER + CHA points to assign to your skils

+All skills start at zero, and they all have a **max score**, which is the maximum allowed score for that skill.

-> A character with STR 21 and AGI 15 would have a base score of 21÷2=10 in *Acrobatics*,
+> A character with STR 21 and AGI 15 would be able to increase
-> and would be able to increase that skill to 21+15=36 by spending 26 skill points.
+> the acrobatics skill up to 36.
+This would cost 36 skill points.

-### Skill List
 {% assign skills = site.data.skills | sort: 'name' %}
 {% for item in skills %}
 **{{ item.name}}**: